 Biddulph Grange in Spring

-Now is the time to see many of the shrubs coming into flower beginning in March with the small yellow flowers of the Buttercup Witch Hazel near the tunnel leading into the Pinetum.
-Throughout April more are coming into flower with Bergenia and Winter Flowering Honeysuckle in China and then in May the Chilean Flame Trees are ablaze with red flowers in Bowling Green.
+Now is the time to see many of the shrubs coming into flower beginning in March with the small yellow flowers of the buttercup witch hazel near the tunnel leading into the pinetum.
+Throughout April more plants are coming into flower with bergenia and winter-flowering honeysuckle in the Chinese Garden and then in May the Chilean flame trees are ablaze with red flowers in the bowling green.

-Follow the winding path through Woodland Walk, viewing the daffodils and other spring flowers in bloom, to reach the large urn at the top of Wellingtonia Avenue for a good view of surrounding countryside.
+Follow the winding path through the woodland walk, viewing the daffodils and other spring flowers in bloom, to reach the large urn at the top of Wellingtonia Avenue for a good view of surrounding countryside.

-Throughout the garden the trees are showing fresh, young foliage varying in colour from the red of the Acers in China to the vibrant green of the lime trees forming Lime Avenue where Bateman planted pools of ivy around their base to mimic their shadow.
+Throughout the garden, the trees are showing fresh, young foliage varying in colour from the red of the ccers in the Chinese garden to the vibrant green of the lime trees forming Lime Avenue where Bateman planted pools of ivy around their base to mimic their shadow.